GerritCodeReview/plugins_admin-console/src/main/resources/Documentation/cmd-get-path.md

 DESCRIPTION
 -----------
-Get the full path of an existing repository.
+Get the full path of a repository.
+If the repository does not exist, the path returned is the one where the repository would be if it gets created.

 ARGUMENTS
 -------